ansys/pyfluent/doc/source/user_guide/session/session.rst

   >>> help(solver.settings.file.read_case)

 You can create additional PyFluent sessions.
-The following code creates a meshing mode session that starts a second Fluent instance and is independent of your PyFluent solver session.
+The following code creates a :obj:`~ansys.fluent.core.session_meshing.Meshing` mode session that starts a second Fluent instance and is independent of your PyFluent :obj:`~ansys.fluent.core.session_solver.Solver` session.

 .. code:: python